buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcFlowMeterTypeEnum.md

 A device that measures the quantity of water.

 ### USERDEFINED
-User-defined meter type
+User-defined meter type.

 ### NOTDEFINED
-Undefined meter type
+Undefined meter type.